List Of Best Places To Visit In Mandera County

 2. El Wak Fort

-Built-in the 1920s, this fortress served as a military post during the colonial era.
-Fort El Wak stands in the middle of this town’s centre.
-Its tall faded white limestone walls stand in stark contrast with the surrounding buildings.
+Built in the 1920s, Fort El Wak was a military post during the colonial era.
+It stands in the centre of the town, and its tall, faded white limestone walls starkly contrast with the surrounding buildings.

-While the date of the fort’s construction remains unclear, its importance in Kenya’s historical journey is undisputed.
-In 1940, during World War II, Italian troops began advancing into Kenya from the north, eager to expand their territory into one of Britain’s colonies.
+While the fort’s construction date remains unclear, its importance in Kenya’s historical journey is undisputed.
+In 1940, during World War II, Italian troops began advancing into Kenya from the North, eager to expand their territory into one of Britain’s colonies.
 A fierce battle ensued between the two European nations.
 At the time, the British had full control of the fort, which gave them an advantage over their rival nation.
-It is here that the British cemented their regional win thanks to the protection offered by Kenya’s northernmost fort.
-Fort El Wak has long since been relieved of her wartime duties and currently serves as the town’s police post.
+Here, the British cemented their regional win thanks to the protection offered by Kenya’s northernmost fort.
+Fort El Wak has long since been relieved of her wartime duties and serves as the town’s police post.

 3. El Wak Market

-For a cultural experience, visitors can take a stroll through El Wak’s lively market.
-Here, vibrant and colourful stalls sell a variety of goods, including traditional handicrafts, locally-grown produce, and spices.
+For a cultural experience, visitors can stroll through El Wak’s lively market.
+Vibrant and colorful stalls sell various goods, including traditional handicrafts, locally grown produce and spices.
 The market provides an authentic insight into the local way of life and offers a chance to interact with friendly residents.

 4. Sheikh Hassen Museum and Mosque